canvasxyz/okra-js/README.md

 Okra is a key/value store augmented with a merkle tree index.
 You can use it like a regular key/value store, with `get`/`set`/`delete` methods and an `entries()` iterator.
 The merkle tree enables **efficient syncing** by iterating over the missing, extra, or conflicting entries between a local and remote Okra database.

-Okra can be used as a **natural persistence layer for operation-based CRDTs**, directly as a persistent state-based CRDT map with efficient merging, "rsync for key/value stores", and much more.
-Read through the examples in the usage section to see it in action.

-This repo is one of two compatible reference implementations.
-The other is [canvasxyz/okra](https://github.com/canvasxyz/okra), which is written in Zig and can also be installed as a native NodeJS module.

 ## Install

 The core package `@canvas-js/okra` has a generic tree that must be provided with a backing key/value store.